hiyata/hiyata.github.io/about.markdown

   <div class="about-content">
     <h2>About Me</h2>
-    <p>I am a researcher specializing in the intersection of machine learning and virology.
-My work primarily focuses on developing computational techniques to model virus behavior and their molecular interactions.</p>
+    <p>I am a researcher specializing in the applications of artificial intelligence and machine learning in the field of virology.
+My work primarily focuses on developing computational techniques to model virus behavior, genomes, and their molecular interactions.</p>

-    <p>By applying machine learning algorithms to vast datasets of viral genomes and epidemiological information, I aim to uncover patterns and insights that can lead to better predictive models and innovative solutions in virology.</p>
+    <p>From our genomic and epidemiological datasets, I design and train models to build artificial viral genomes and predict epidemiological information.
+I believe that through this, we can uncover patterns in this information that can be used to improve our response to novel pathogens.
+I hope that one day we can view viruses as tools to help cure diseases, modify human traits, and control ecosystems.
+I am working to catalyze this paradigm shift in our perspective on viruses from pathogens that make us sick to tools that cure disease and fight climate change. </p>

     <div class="skills-container">
       <h3>Core Competencies</h3>